shahsarefin/food-cms-project/README.md

-# Food Ordering CMS - SHAH
+# Food CMS - SHAH

 ## Introduction

-Food Ordering CMS by Shah Sultanul Arefin is a custom-built Content Management System for Food Manitoba designed to streamline online food menu management.
+Food CMS by Shah Sultanul Arefin is a custom-built Content Management System for Food Manitoba designed to streamline online food menu management.
 Developed for my backend web development course, this CMS offers a user-friendly web interface for both customers and staff, enhancing the overall food ordering experience.

 ## Features